meleu/meleu/README.md

 I'm [meleu](https://github.com/meleu), a brazilian developer and open source enthusiast.
 I was born in the 80s and grew up playing 8-bit videogames, and I still love them.

-I contribute with the [RetroAchievements](https://retroachievements.org) project doing many nerdy things there. 🤓
+I contribute to the [RetroAchievements](https://retroachievements.org) project doing many nerdy things there. 🤓

 See also: https://meleu.dev/